pandemicpedals/pachydermpedals/collections/_blog/information.md

 * [ElectroSmash - 1Wamp Electroc Guitar Amplifier.](https://www.electrosmash.com/1wamp)

 ## Wave Gen

+These are all the links I visited when I was trying to design the TestBox with the wave generator.

 * [DIY Arduino Waveform Generator or Function Generator](https://circuitdigest.com/microcontroller-projects/arduino-waveform-generator)
 * [How to Build a Simple Function Generator Circuit with an LM324 Op Amp Chip](http://www.learningaboutelectronics.com/Articles/Function-generator-circuit.php)